Insurance Defence Lawyers

 Vaughn is trained as a mediator and will mediate matters upon request.

-A resident of Edmonton, Alberta, since 1977, Vaughn has been married over 30 years with 3 children.
+A resident of Edmonton, Alberta, since 1977, Vaughn has been married over 35 years with 3 children.
 He has supported the community by way of legal and non-legal volunteer work.
-He is an Alberta Bar Association instructor, CPLED instructor and active in the CBA mentor program.
+He was an Alberta Bar Association instructor, CPLED instructor and active in the CBA mentor program.
 Vaughn has also taught several insurance law classes for the University of Alberta Faculty of Law.
 His non-legal volunteer work includes initiation/organization of the Edmonton River Valley Clean-up program (1988 to 1998), Edmonton’s $320,000 Large Item River Valley Clean-up (1990-1992), and has also helped organize his 25th, 30th, and 35th law school class reunions.

 Richard J. Hunka